 Monitor your dog’s food intake.
 If your dog starts gaining weight even though you haven’t changed the amount you feed him or how much exercise your dog gets, that can be a warning sign.
 Dogs that rapidly gain weight for no apparent reason can suffer from an underactive thyroid or Cushing’s Disease, which is caused by the overproduction of cortisol.

-If your dog starts losing weight for no apparent reason or shows little or no interest in eating, that can be a sign of several severe conditions, including cancer, liver problems, and kidney failure.
+If your dog starts losing weight for no apparent reason or shows little or no interest in eating, that can be a sign of several severe conditions, including cancer, liver problems, a gastric ulcer, or kidney failure.
 It also could be a sign that your dog is in pain from a condition like arthritis.

 Sometimes dogs will skip meals, but if your dog goes more than 48 hours without eating anything, consult your vet immediately.